+Table 2: Expected Outcomes: Land Governance in the IGAD region enhanced & the capacity of national and cross border local institutions strengthened

+Strategic Interventions:

+➤ Harmonise land government frameworks on land use in areas with transboundary implications.

-Table 2: Expected Outcomes: Land Governance in the IGAD region enhanced & the capacity of national and cross border local institutions strengthened Strategic Interventions: Harmonise land IGAD is implementing a conflict sensitive land use planning project in the Somali Cluster.
-The project covers Gedo region of government frameworks on land Jubbaland State (Dollow and Beled Hawa), Somali Regional State use in areas with of Ethiopia (Dollo Ado, Dollo Bay and Barey) and Mandera transboundary County of Kenya (Banissa, Mandera North, Mandera East and implications.
-Lafey) To strengthen regional convergence through inclusive and conflict sensitive land use and management, IGAD through the Land Governance Programme and with support of SDC undertook the following: • Established cluster coordination office in Mandera and is in the process of finalizing the hosting of project field office by the Jubbaland Land Authority.
-One shared staff has been agreed upon and an additional staff; a legal officer will be recruited by IGAD to support strengthen land governance and enhance effectiveness in resolving land disputes in the region.
-IGAD convened Local Governments/Regional Governments (Somali Regional State, Mandera and Jubbaland) technical officers meeting in 13 th -17 th March 2022 to discuss and strengthen structures for shared resources in the Somali Cluster.
-The technical officials were drawn from land and land use related departments.
-Jubbaland was represented by 7 officials from the Jubbaland Land Authority.
-With increased interaction, sharing and joint planning among the technical officers from the cross-border areas, the project hopes to strengthen convergence and ultimately harmonize frameworks.
-Undertake capacity IGAD undertook a baselines assessment on the status of needs assessment at land governance in the Somali Cluster.
-The assessment national and cross bord areas awareness and knowledge in the area of land governance and access to land justice.
+IGAD is implementing a conflict sensitive land use planning project in the Somali Cluster.
+The project covers Gedo region of Jubbaland State (Dollow and Beled Hawa), Somali Regional State of Ethiopia (Dollo Ado, Dollo Bay and Barey) and Mandera County of Kenya (Banissa, Mandera North, Mandera East and Lafey)

+To strengthen regional convergence through inclusive and conflict sensitive land use and management, IGAD through the Land Governance Programme and with support of SDC undertook the following:

+- Established cluster coordination office in Mandera and is in the process of finalizing the hosting of project field office by the Jubbaland Land Authority.
+One shared staff has been agreed upon and an additional staff; a legal officer will be recruited by IGAD to support strengthen land governance and enhance effectiveness in resolving land disputes in the region. - Undertake capacity needs assessment at national and cross border areas

+IGAD undertook a baselines assessment on the status of land governance in the Somali Cluster.
+The assessment looked at the perception on land tenure security, the awareness and knowledge in the area of land governance and access to land justice.
 The baseline also identified stakeholders and their capacity.

-The baseline report is informing the project interventions Organize capacity development trainings f for The project is planning to train local government officials national and cross bord institutions land dispute resolutions.
+The baseline report is informing the project interventions

+➤ Organize capacity development trainings for national and cross border institutions

+The project is planning to train local government officials and the district ad hoc committees on gender responsive land dispute resolutions.
 The officials will also be trained on land governance and conflict transformation.

+Other activities implemented by partners (Somalia) as followed;

+- Achieved transformational change and increased the participation of women in leadership, decision-making, and resource management. - On-going new forestry policy and strategy at national level - Validated Rangeland Strategy and Management at national level. - FGS requested assistance from its partners for reviewing the risk and current forest management and systems in the country. - o Identified innovative strategies - best available on forest fire prevention and control through effective forest management plans - Public awareness, responsibility and concern - FGS has shown interest the use of forest monitoring technology also requested from it partners to mitigate risks and optimize forestry operations with forest monitoring; - monitoring forest health remotely - o getting notified about any changes and risks

+• IGAD Regional Land Rights Conference - Land and conflict

+Somalia and other member states participated in the IGAD regional land rights conference - land and conflict of the land conflict in the horn of Africa which is promoting access to justice for peace; sustainable development and climate change adaptation took place on 24 - 28 October 2022 in Uganda, in which were organized by the Intergovernmental Authority on Development (IGAD) and the International Development Law Organization (IDLO) into these three below segments;

+- ➤ The regional policy conference on land-based resource conflicts - The conference of the Chief Justices of the EAC region - > The meeting of Sectoral Ministers from the IGAD region.

+The Overall Objective of the Conference aimed to enable High Level Policy Makers to exchange country and cross-country policy experiences and lessons learned with a view to establishing a regional Agenda and national policy priorities that comprehensively respond to land conflicts.
+It also focused on improving land governance in the IGAD region, realizing transnational land governance in the IGAD region through capacity development on innovations in land administration, strengthening gender equality and land monitoring.